dgaydukov/cert-aws/sa/files/sa.md

     * file3 - `8Vj9YCaBwERBxRv2SmwuwE12P3HVUv8o` & current
 * suspend versioning.
 Reupload file1 -  some versionId & null as current version.
 You can delete only object whose version is null.
 If you delete object with some other versionID - delete marker with `null` versionID is added
 So the key is if you change state of s3 bucket, existing objects not changed, what changes - how s3 treat put/get/delete operations.
-* use access logging to track who/which bucket/what action was executed on s3
-Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1` S3/S3_IA/Glacier - replicate data across 3 AZ go guarantee data won't be lost in case of emergency.
+* use access logging to track who, which bucket, what action was executed on s3 Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1` S3/S3_IA/Glacier - replicate data across 3 AZ to guarantee data won't be lost in case of emergency.
 There are 3 ways to secure buckets:
 * use ACL (old feature) - to use this user should have permission to `s3:PutBucketAcl`. acl can be applied to bucket or object.
 To read object you should apply acl directly to object, bucket acl are not inherited to objects automatically. acl can only add list/read/write access, no way to set deny.
 If you use acl + bucket policy, explicit deny overwrites all allows and acl too.
 * use bucket policy (json file with policies)